 This book is essential reading for scholars of corrections, offender reentry, community corrections, and religion and crime, as well as professionals and volunteers involved in correctional counseling and prison ministry.

 Table of Contents

 - How Religion Contributes to Volunteerism, Prosocial Behavior, and Positive Criminology

-- The Disruptive Potential of Offender-led Programming: "Lived Experience" and Inmate Ministry
+- The Disruptive Potential of Offender-led Programs: "Lived Experience" and Inmate Ministry

 - Wounded Healers in "Failed State" Prisons: A Case Study of Mississippi State Penitentiary at Parchman

 - Lessons We Can Learn from Prisoners

 - Toward Restorative Corrections: A Movement Well Underway